 Two million people displaced

 There are one million internally displaced people in Somalia and another million Somalis who have fled to neighbouring countries – mostly to Kenya.
 Sida contributes to housing and livelihood for these refugees.
-Our support is channeled through the UNHCR and the UN housing and settlement agency UN-HABITAT.
+Our support is channelled through the UNHCR and the UN housing and settlement agency UN-HABITAT.

 The situation for aid workers is difficult in Somalia.
 Roadblocks, harassment and ambushes make the situation dangerous and aid workers have been kidnapped and killed.
 When humanitarian organisations can no longer operate under the so called humanitarian imperative – to alleviate suffering and save lives based on the fundamental principles of humanity, independence, impartiality and neutrality – the ultimate consequence could be that they withdraw.
 This happened recently in August 2013 when Médecins Sans Frontières announced its withdrawal from Somalia.